aneeldamaraju/ResearchBlog/content/posts/12-16-2022-RectangleInpaint-Weekly.md

 ---
-title: "Using BeRT for inpainting squares Part 2"
+title: "Using BeRT for inpainting squares Part 2: BeRT for Rectangles"
 date: "2022-12-16"
 #author: "Me"